Browngrass/fake-gpu-name-tool/README.md

 >
 > According to Microsoft's security mechanisms, a standard user account (User) has absolutely **no permission to edit** this partition to prevent system disruption.
 Therefore, the script must be run with the highest **Administrator** privileges to add, modify, or delete the display name (`FriendlyName`) value of the GPU.

+> [!WARNING]
+> If you enter the wrong character but the system still displays "Success", it might be because other drivers have been renamed to that specific name.
+In this case, simply run the `reset_gpu_name_EN` file and input that name.

 <h1 style="text-align: center; width: 100%; display: block;">📊 Before and After Spoofing Comparison</h1>
 <table border="0" width="100%">
 <tr>

+---

 <!-- LEFT COLUMN -->
 <td width="50%" align="center" valign="top">